John Gordon Lorimer (civil servant): Death

 His death was mourned in the Persian Gulf region, particularly in Bahrain where the British Agency was closed as a sign of respect on the following day.
 Bahraini noblemen, merchants, and foreigners alike made their way at the Agency to offer their condolences.
-In an offer of commiseration, the ruler of Bahrain, Isa ibn Ali Al Khalifa, ordered the flags at his residence and at the customs flag lowered, while his son Abdullah traveled to the Agency to pay his respects.
+In an offer of commiseration, the ruler of Bahrain, Isa bin Ali Al Khalifa, ordered the flags at his residence and at the customs house lowered, while his son Abdullah traveled to the Agency to pay his respects.

-Family

-He is the older brother of David Lockhart Robertson Lorimer, Hilda Lockhart Lorimer and at least six other siblings.